-The Shenandoah Conservatory Symphony Orchestra (SCSO) plans to embark on its next international tour in May 2020 to Chile under the leadership of Conductor, Director of Orchestral Studies and Professor of Conducting Jan Wagner, Diploma and Korrepetitions Praxis, Academy of Music in Vienna (Austria).
-The orchestra was invited by the Beethoven Foundation, Chile’s largest and most prestigious performing arts organization, to perform in Santiago, Chile’s capital.
-Additional performances in the cities of Valparaiso, Talca and Chillán, outreach opportunities, cultural visits and more are in the works.
+Two years after the planned tour to Chile scheduled for May 2020 had to be canceled due to the COVID-19 pandemic, the Shenandoah Conservatory Symphony Orchestra (SCSO) is delighted to announce that it is planning to undertake the tour to Chile in May 2022.
+Under the leadership of Conductor, Director of Orchestral Studies and Professor of Conducting Jan Wagner, Diploma and Korrepetitions Praxis, Academy of Music in Vienna (Austria), the orchestra has been reinvited by the Beethoven Foundation, Chile’s largest and most prestigious performing arts organization, to perform in Santiago, Chile’s capital.
+Additional performances in the cities of Valparaiso, Talca and Chillán; outreach opportunities; cultural visits and more are in the works.
+Assistant Professor of Piano Alexander Bernstein ’16, D.M., one of the newest additions to Shenandoah Conservatory’s esteemed faculty, will be the featured soloist during the tour.

 The Symphony Orchestra has previously toured in Argentina (2017) and Spain (2014).
 In its most recent tour to Argentina, the ensemble performed in Córdoba, Paraná, Rosario and Buenos Aires, and in Spain ensemble members performed in Zaragoza, Castellón, Murcia and Granada.